Schooner

+Name

+The term "schooner" first appeared in eastern North America in the early 1700s.
+The term may be related to a Scots word meaning to skip over water, or to skip stones.

 History

-The origins of schooner rigged vessels is obscure, but there is good evidence of them from the early 17th century in paintings by Dutch marine artists.
-The name "schooner" first appeared in eastern North America in the early 1700s.
-The name may be related to a Scots word meaning to skip over water, or to skip stones.
-The earliest known illustration of a schooner depicts a yacht owned by the mayors (dutch: burgemeesters) of Amsterdam, drawn by the Dutch artist Rool and dated 1600.
-Later examples show schooners (dutch: schoeners) in Amsterdam in 1638 and New Amsterdam in 1627.
+The exact origins of schooner rigged vessels are obscure, but by early 17th century they appear in paintings by Dutch marine artists.
+The earliest known illustration of a schooner depicts a yacht owned by the mayors (Dutch: burgemeesters) of Amsterdam, drawn by the Dutch artist Rool in 1600.
+Later examples show schooners in Amsterdam in 1638 and New Amsterdam in 1627.
 Paintings by Van de Velde (1633–1707) and an engraving by Jan Kip of the Thames at Lambeth, dated 1697, suggest that schooner rig was common in England and Holland by the end of the 17th century.
 The Royal Transport was an example of a large British-built schooner, launched in 1695 at Chatham.